 No candidate from open university having a degree contrary to the UGC regulations will be eligible for MH CET.

-The application forms for MH LAW CET 2020 will be released separately for both 3-year LLB and 5-year LLB.
-While the application forms for 5-year LLB will be released tentatively from the fourth week of January 2020, the applications for 3-year LLB will be released around the second week of February 2020.
+The application forms for MH LAW CET 2020 is released separately for both 3-year LLB and 5-year LLB.
+The application forms for 5-year LLB has been released on January 21; the applications for 3-year LLB will be released around the second week of February 2020.
 Applicants will have to apply in online mode only.
 To fill the application form of MH CET Law, 2020 candidates will need to follow the steps like registration, filling up of personal details in the application form, uploading scanned documents, fees submission etc.

 Yes, in this case, you can apply for a 5-year LLB course through MH CET 2020 law exam.
 The diploma qualification will be considered as equivalent to intermediate.